azavea/raster-vision/docs/framework/pipelines.rst

 .. currentmodule:: rastervision.core

 :class:`RVPipelines <rv_pipeline.rv_pipeline.RVPipeline>` use a "backend" abstraction inspired by `Keras <https://keras.io/backend/>`_, which makes it easier to customize the code for building and training models (including using Raster Vision with arbitrary deep learning libraries).
-Each backend is a subclass of :class:`~backend.backend.Backend` and has methods for saving training chips, training models, and making predictions, and is configured with a :class:`~Backend <backend.backend_config.BackendConfig>`.
+Each backend is a subclass of :class:`.Backend` and has methods for saving training chips, training models, and making predictions, and is configured with a :class:`~Backend <backend.backend_config.BackendConfig>`.

 The :mod:`rastervision.pytorch_backend` plugin provides backends that are thin wrappers around the :mod:`rastervision.pytorch_learner` package, which does most of the heavy lifting of building and training models using `torch <https://pytorch.org/docs/stable/>`_ and `torchvision <https://pytorch.org/docs/stable/torchvision/index.html>`_.
 (Note that :mod:`rastervision.pytorch_learner` is decoupled from :mod:`rastervision.pytorch_backend` so that it can be used in conjunction with :mod:`rastervision.pipeline` to write arbitrary computer vision pipelines that have nothing to do with remote sensing.)